 Overview

-Hona’s 2-Way Messaging makes it simple for your Business to securely communicate with Clients directly from their Project in Hona, and then have that information push into their case in your CMS.
-Whether you’re sending updates, requesting documents, or answering quick questions, Messaging ensures all communication is organized, tracked, and tied to the right case or matter in your CMS.
-This guide walks you through how to access a Client’s Messaging thread in Hona, send messages and files, and use helpful features like templates, flags, and archiving, so you can manage conversations efficiently without losing important information.
+Hona's 2-Way Messaging makes it simple for your Business to securely communicate with Clients directly from their Project in Hona, and then have that information push into their case in your CMS.
+Whether you're sending updates, requesting documents, or answering quick questions, Messaging keeps all communication organized, tracked, and tied to the right case or matter in your CMS.

 Steps